Lydia de Vega: Later life and death

 De Vega was elected as councilor of her native Meycauayan town in Bulacan province in 2001.
 In early 2005, she was appointed a liaison officer of the Alliance of Coaches and Athletes of the Philippines with the Philippine Sports Commission.

 In December 2005, De Vega went to Singapore after receiving three job offers from Singaporean private schools to handle athletics.
 She coached young athletes in Singapore.

 In 2018, De Vega was diagnosed with stage 4 breast cancer.
 Over the next four years she underwent several procedures including a brain surgery.

 She was one of the flag bearers of the official SEA Games flag at the opening ceremony of the 2019 Southeast Asian Games in the Philippines.

 In July 2022, De Vega was reportedly "in critical condition".
 She died on August 10, 2022, after battling cancer while hospitalized at the Makati Medical Center.

+De Vega's family mausoleum at Pandayan, Meycauayan Cemetery.

 Personal life

 De Vega's father was Francisco "Tatang" De Vega, Sr. (August 13, 1928 – December 26, 2010), who was also her coach.
 Singaporean athlete Jacter Singh was her long-time partner.
 They first met at the 1979 Asean Schools Track and Field Championships in Singapore and were together for six years prior to both of them entering separate marriages.

 De Vega would marry another man named Paul Mercado in 1990, a former engineer at Meralco and an entrepreneur engaged in the fish pond business, with whom she had three children, including Stephanie (Paneng), who is a former collegiate volleyball player of the DLSU Lady Spikers.
 On February 13, 2001, her four-year-old son John Michael (JM) (October 31, 1996 – February 13, 2001) died in a car accident.

 De Vega ended her marriage with Mercado.
 Singh divorced his wife the same year.
 De Vega and Singh would then restart their relationship.